influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

     .id('{{ index .Tags "host"}}/cpu_used')
 ...
 ```
-In Example 10 above, in the first section, five nodes are created.
+In Example 13 above, in the first section, five nodes are created.
 The top level node `stream` is assigned to the variable `data`.
 The `stream` node is then used as the root of the pipeline to which the nodes `from`, `eval`, `window` and `mean` are chained in order.
 In the second section the pipeline is then extended using assignment to the variable `alert`, so that a second `eval` node can be applied to the data.

 #### Working with tags, fields and variables

-While it is possible to use variables in TICKscript, it is also possible to work with tags and fields drawn from InfluxDB data series.
+In any script it is not enough to simply declare variables.
+The values they hold must also be accessed.
+In TICKscript it is also necessary to work with values held in tags and fields drawn from an InfluxDB data series.
 This is most evident in the examples presented so far.
-The following section explores working not only with variables but also with tag and field values, that can be extracted from the data.
+In addition values generated by lambda expressions can be stored and then accessed as named results of those expressions.
+The following section explores working not only with variables but also with tag and field values, that can be extracted from the data, as well as with named results.

 ##### Accessing values